-The Account Administrator must execute the following steps to enable the SAP Cloud Platform Integration service:
+The Account Administrator must execute the following steps to enable the SAP Cloud Integration service:

 Navigate to the global account in the account cockpit page and create a new subaccount as shown below.

-From the newly created subaccount, choose Services from the left pane and search for Cloud Integration service.
+From the newly created subaccount, choose Services from the left pane and search for Process Integration ( formerly called as Cloud Integration) service.

-Now you must choose the Cloud Integration tile and Enable the service.
+Now you must choose the Process Integration tile and Enable the service.

 NOTE: After the service gets enabled, there will be a new subscription created for provision application.

-Once the service is enabled, choose Configure Cloud Integration to configure and provision a tenant.
+Once the service is enabled, choose Configure Process Integration to configure and provision a tenant.